pwwang/tagit/README.md

 ## Why?
 While publishing a python package, we need to:
 - Check if CHANGELOG has been updated,
-- Check if version has been updated,
+- Check if version in source file has been updated,
+- Check if version in meta file (e.g. `pyproject.toml`) has been updated
 - If not, update it, commit and push the changes, and then
 - Build and publish the new version